sqlxpert/z-basic-config/README.md

         metadata.json
 ```

 * Configuration files are stored centrally, in S3.
-S3 allows white space and other dangerous characters in object keys, but the use of any characters other than letters, numbers, hyphens and underscores can cause errors in `cfg-apply.bash`.
+S3 allows white space and other dangerous characters in object keys, but the use of any characters other than letters, numbers, hyphens, underscores and periods can cause errors in `cfg-apply.bash`.

 * Every profile has a human-readable logical identifier (profile name).
 To apply more than one profile to the same managed EC2 instance, separate multiple profile names with spaces, in the instance's `Profiles` tag.

 * Every item has a human-readable logical identifier (item name).

-* Because no formal dependency system is provided, profiles are applied in the order in which they appear in the `Profiles` tag; item types are processed in a fixed, practial order (install packages ⟶ populate file  ⟶ create symbolic links ⟶ restart services); and items of the same type are processed in alphabetical order by item name.
+* Because no formal dependency system is provided, profiles are applied in the order in which they appear in the `Profiles` tag; item types are processed in a fixed, practial order (install packages ⟶ populate files ⟶ create symbolic links ⟶ restart services); and items of the same type are processed in alphabetical order by item name.
 Prepend numbers to item names to control processing order within an item type.

 * Each item has a metadata file, which must contain a JSON object.
 All values are quoted strings of at least one of: the letters `a` through `z` and `A` through `Z` , the numbers `0` through `9` , and certain other characters, `-` `_` `.` `,` `+` `=`  `/`